My name is Joe Carr. And this is my story.

 I wrote and recorded hip-hop albums of political music and poetry and did three national education and performance tours.
 My fast, pictorial mind made rapping come quite easily.
 I feel the beats deeply in my body, and the words just flow out of me like water.
 I had a lot to say, and rapping was the only way I could fit all those words into one song!

 My self-care deteriorated.
-I had unhealed trauma from all the violence and had created enemies within the movement through social mistakes and inappropriate sexual liaisons.
-I was still self-medicating with weed and sex and started to sink into a depression.
-I hit bottom in Lawrence, KS, when a prominent woman in the community publicly accused me of raping her.
-My difficulty with subtly, nonverbal communication, and impulse control mixed with a powerful sexual drive and trauma-fueled addiction, left me with a history of unintended sexual violation, and a lot of shame.
-I only wanted to love and be loved, and yet I kept hurting people instead.
-A sex-addiction therapist diagnosed me with Asperger’s Syndrome and helped me begin to see that all the things I was most proud of in myself were directly related to my biggest challenges.
+I had unhealed trauma from all the violence and had created enemies within the movement through social mistakes and destructive relationships.
+I was still self-medicating with weed and women and started to sink into a depression.
+I hit bottom when conflicts with a woman I was dating caused me to be alienated from my friends and fellow activists.
+I sought out a men’s therapist to help me with my dating difficulties and he diagnosed me with Asperger’s Syndrome.
+He helped me begin to see that all the things I was most proud of in myself were directly related to my biggest challenges.

 At age 28, I looked at my life and realized I’d done so many great things, but had nothing to show for it.
 No relationships.
 No money.
 No career.
 No community.
 I withdrew from the activist community and did a year of seeking.
 I became celibate and completed a year-long Dialectical Behavioral Therapy (DBT) program.
 I started meditating, doing yoga and reading self-help books.
 I reconnected with my passion for children, and discovered that the education system was one of our world’s biggest sources of oppression and injustice.
 I received a vision of an intergalactic network of community-based education centers where children were free to play, learn, love and create in their own way.
 And I set off to create it.